 Whether you’re a personal trainer, strength coach, nutritionist, or health coach, you’re going to get a ton of nutrition questions.

-Even if you know a lot about food and health, coming up with the right answers can be a huge challenge, because:
+Coming up with the right answers can be a huge challenge, because:

 - There are so many facets of nutrition.
 Macronutrients, micronutrients, portions, supplements… where do you start?